pjuu/pjuu/README.md

 ### Getting started

 Getting started working on Pjuu or deploying it yourself is quite easy.
-We will only cover development here and the following documentation is for Debian Linux (we are big fans), this should work with Ubuntu also.
+We will only cover development here and the following documentation is for Debian 7 (Wheezy) Linux (we are big fans), this should work with Ubuntu also.

 We are presuming a fresh installation, this will setup the environment:

+Note: This will install Redis from wheezy-backports you may want to change this.
+Wheezy backports uses Redis version 2.8.6, you may already have a newer version, in Ubuntu for example.

+Note: If you are struggling or would like to develop a feature which requires a newer version of Redis, checkout dotdeb.org it's pretty awesome.

 ```
+$ sudo sh -c 'echo "deb http://ftp.uk.debian.org/debian wheezy-backports main" >> /etc/apt/sources.list'

+$ sudo apt-get update

 $ sudo apt-get install build-essentials python-dev python-setuptools

+$ sudo apt-get install -t wheezy-backports redis-server

 $ sudo easy_install virtualenv